The Sims 4 Marketplace and Maker Program.webp

 Players must be online to access the Marketplace.
 Offline play in The Sims 4 still works, but the storefront is unavailable while offline, except for viewing your existing Collection.
 The Marketplace is available in all regions where The Sims 4 is currently supported, subject to local platform requirements.

-For console players, the feature was confirmed to arrive within a couple of months of the PC and Mac launch, with no specific date given at launch time.
+For console players, the feature was set to arrive within a couple of months of the PC and Mac launch, with no specific date given at launch time.

 Marketplace Collection offline view